dekarrin/ictiobus/docs/ictcc.md

 will be of type `*github.com/dekarrin/ictiobus/syntaxerr.Error`, and it can be used with a checked cast.

-The following is a complete example of a main function which obtains a frontend from the generated package and then uses it to try and parse input:
+The following is a complete example of a main function that obtains a frontend from the generated package and then uses it to try and parse input:

 ```go